UniMath/agda-unimath/src/metric-spaces/totally-bounded-subspaces-metric-spaces.lagda.md

 ## Properties

-### The image of a totally bounded subspace under a uniformly continuous function
+### The image of a totally bounded subspace under a uniformly continuous map

 ```agda
 im-uniformly-continuous-map-totally-bounded-subspace-Metric-Space :